MenuClose

 Types of Anxiety Disorders

 The mental health field has come a long way in classifying anxiety disorders.
-And while these disorders were lumped into one overarching umbrella term at one time, they have now been separated into their distinct classes.
+While these disorders were lumped into one overarching umbrella term at one time, they have now been separated into their distinct classes.
 There are five major types of anxiety disorders:

 Finding the Right Anxiety Disorder Treatment in Seattle